iamdcj/dcj-api/README.md

 # dcj-api

-Node(Express) powered API for handling CRUD operations for a basic blog arriving in the future.
+Node powered API for handling CRUD operations for a basic blog arriving in the future.

 Data will be stored in a Postgres database with the help of Sequelize.

+Utilizes Express and Typescript.

+UI tech TBD